dagster-io/dagster/docs/sections/learn/tutorial/types.rst

 This solid as defined is only expressed in terms of an in-memory object; it says nothing about how this data should be sourced from or materialized to disk.
 This is where the notion of input and output materialization configs come into play.
 Once the user provides those she is able to use the configuration language in order to parameterize the computation.
+Note: one can always just write code in an upstream solid *instead* of using the configuration system to do so.

 Let us now add the input hydration config: